purashottamyejare/Sign_language_Recognition_Using_Hand_Gestures/README.md

-# 🖐️ Sign Language Recognition Using Hand Gestures!
+# 🖐️ Sign Language Recognition Using Hand Gestures!!!

 This project uses computer vision and machine learning techniques to recognize **sign language gestures** made by hand through a webcam.